zencart/documentation/content/user/admin_pages/catalog/product_types.md

 This page allows you to view and edit product types.
 The most common product type is `Product - General`.

-What are the product-type options for in the Admin area?
+What are the product type options for in the Admin area?

 When you go to the Admin > Catalog > Categories/Products you have a list of your categories.
 Beside the New Product button is a pulldown menu.
 Whatever product type you select from this menu before clicking New Product is the type of product you will create.